YangQun1/oneDNN/rfcs/20230418-constant-tensor-cache-capacity-control/README.md

 size_t get_constant_tensor_cache_capacity(dnnl::engine::kind eng_kind);
 ```

-The unit of capacity is `MBytes`.
-Users can call the setter API to set the
-capacity for specific engine kind.
-If the cached tensors' size reaches the
+To limit the capacity for a specific engine kind users must call the setter API.
+The unit of set capacity API is megabytes (MB).
+When cached tensors total size
-capacity, the new coming tensors won't be cached while the cached tensor won't
+reaches the capacity, new tensors won't be cached.
+To query current capacity for
-be evicted by default.
-The getter API can be used to query the current capacity
-of specific engine kind.
-Please note that the specified capacity is just a hint,
-and the library does not guarantee that the cached tensors size will always
-reach the capacity.
+a specific engine kind user must call the getter API.

 The default capacity is kept to be infinite on both CPU and GPU to keep the
 library default behavior backward compatible.

-We also allow to control the capacity by using an environment variable named
+In addition to programmable API there is an environment variable named
-`ONEDNN_GRAPH_CONSTANT_TENSOR_CACHE_CAPACITY`.
-The form of this env var value is
-`engine_kind:size`.
-We can use `;` to split the configuration for different
-engine kind.
-Below is an example:
+`ONEDNN_GRAPH_CONSTANT_TENSOR_CACHE_CAPACITY` to control the capacity.
+It
+accepts values in form `engine_kind:size`. or
+`engine_kind1:size1;engine_kind2:size2`.
+Example:

 ```shell
 # set cpu/gpu constant tensor cache capacity to 10 GB and 2 GB separately